QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 </details>

 <details class="details-e">
-<summary>Classress Inter-Domain Routing (CIDR)</summary>
+<summary>Classless Inter-Domain Routing (CIDR)</summary>
 <div class="row row-cols-md-2"><div>

 It is a way to write/share an IP address along the number of bits of the fixed part.
-The syntax is `ip/n`, such as `192.168.0.0/12`.
+The syntax is `IP/n`, such as `192.168.0.0/12`.

-* `ip` is the network address
+* `IP` is the network address
-* `n` is the amount of fixed bits
+* `n` is the number of fixed bits

 > Traditionally, before CIDR, n could only be 8, 16, or 24.
-They were called A-class, B-class, and C-class networks, used by big, medium, small scale organisation.
-Unfortunately, there was a very fast shortage of B-class networks, which leads to CIDR, and it's flexible network size.
+They were called A-class, B-class, and C-class networks, used respectively by big, medium, and small-scale organizations.
+Unfortunately, there was a very fast shortage of B-class networks, which leads to CIDR which has a flexible network size.
 </div><div>

 We have the address `01001101001000011110000100000000` (`77.33.225.0`).
-We were told that there is 24 fixed bits.
+We were told that there are 24 fixed bits.

 * We are extracting 24 bits from the address: `010011010010000111100001`
 * We are filling the missing bits with `0` (32-24=8): `01001101001000011110000100000000`